Yves33/pygpac_tests/bugs_issues/BUGS.md

 NB:
 if pcode is not str, _pname is not declared and prop_name is None (but _prop_to_python expects str as pname).
-should explicitely handle the case when pcode is not a string (raise error)
+should we explicitely handle the case when pcode is not a string (raise error)?

 @@ 4672 : "value" is not defined
 =>def roll(self,value)